onlinecity/gatewayapi-docs/docs/rest.rst

       { rank=same; Unknown Scheduled }
    }

 The normal path for messages are marked in blue above.
-The dotted lines are a very rare event not often used and/or applicable only to specific use cases.
+The dotted lines are very rare events not often used and/or applicable only to specific use cases.

 We try to deliver DSNs in a logical order, but they may not always arrive at your webhook in order and sometimes you may receive a transient state after